Prison cuts 'threaten social care'

 Swansea had a baseline CNA of 268 inmates with 411 in house.
 Cardiff had 706 prisoners instead of the usual 539, and Parc had 1,736 despite the expected level being 1,559.

-A spokesman for Bridgend Council confirmed that it is currently in discussion with the Welsh Government regarding the funding allocation and "making sure that it is adequate to meet the new duties as set out in the Social Services and Wellbeing Act."
+A spokesman for Bridgend council confirmed that it is currently in discussion with the Welsh Government regarding the funding allocation and "making sure that it is adequate to meet the new duties as set out in the Social Services and Wellbeing Act."